 With Pinhole Photography the distance between the pinhole and film determines the angle of view.
 The more shallow the depth, the wider the angle.
 Most pinholes are wide angle, this is useful as a longer focal length would make it harder to frame your image.
 The wide angle makes it much easier to frame your image, as much more of the scene is included.

 As a beginner, using pinhole can be an exciting introduction to analogue photography as it reduces it to it’s most basic elements.
 There is a mysterious aspect to pinhole photography.
 Due to the lack of viewfinder, you don’t know exactly what you are going to capture.
-Part of the enjoyment can be that there is an element of a mystery until you see the developed exposure.
+Part of the enjoyment can be that there is an element of the unknown until you see the developed exposure.

 Pinhole photography, although simple, is something that requires some thought.
 Time has to be taken to think about exposures; the movement in the scene; what is static or moving; what will the blur look like?
 It can be a calming, meditative process.
 A perfect way to slow down the process of capturing an image, focusing only on the most important steps.